Whistleblower says HHS sent workers to handle possible coronavirus patients without gear, training

 However, Sonia Angell, director of the California Department of Public Health, said there was no evidence the woman had any connection to the base.

-Gov. Gavin Newsom declined comment when asked by reporters to name the community in Solano County where the woman was from but urged people to take precautions while emphasizing that the risks to public health were low.
+Gov. Gavin Newsom declined comment when asked by reporters to name the community in Solano County the woman was from but urged people to take precautions while emphasizing that the risks to public health were low.
 He said there was no need to declare a public health emergency.

 “Everybody in this country is rightfully anxious about this moment,” Newsom said.
 “I think they should know we are meeting this moment with the kind of urgency that is necessary and I don’t want to over extend the anxiety.”